AMC Exam

 This competition is open to students in all classes at all levels.

-Members of the Math Team classes are required to sit for the AMC A exam.
-They will be automatically registered for this exam.
-If they choose, they can also sit for the AMC B exam.
+Members of the Math Team classes are required to sit for the AMC A and AMC B exam.
+They will be automatically registered for these exams.

-Any other students who are not on the math team are free to sign up for the AMC if they wish.
+Any other students who are not on the math team are welcome to sign up for the AMC if they wish.
 It is not required.

-Grades 9 and 10 may sign up for the AMC-10 exam, unless they are overage.
+Grades 9 and 10 may sign up for the AMC 10 exam.
 Student must be under 17.5 years old on the day of the competition.

 Which exam should I take?